Senegal ruling hampers Sonko's presidency bid – DW – 01/05/2024

 Senegal ruling hampers Sonko's presidency bid

-The Supreme Court of Senegal has upheld a six-month suspended sentence for jailed opposition leader Ousmane Sonko for defamation.
+Senegal's Constitutional Council on Friday rejected the presidential candidacy of jailed opposition leader Ousmane Sonko on the grounds that his file was incomplete, his lawyer said.

-The 49-year-old, who has filed to take part in next month's presidential election, is at the center of a dispute with the state that has lasted more than two years.
+The 49-year-old, who had filed to take part in the February 25 presidential election, is at the center of a dispute with the state that has lasted more than two years.

+The decision came after the Supreme Court upheld a six-month suspended sentence for Sonko for defamation.

+Sonko's lawyers had maintained he still had the right to contest the presidential vote despite his legal woes.
+However, the state has refused to provide him with the necessary documentation to stand.

 Sonko — who has a dedicated following among Senegal's disaffected young people — is viewed as a strong potential candidate in the contest to succeed President Macky Sall, who is standing down after two terms.
 Sall is seen as having handpicked his prime minister, Amadou Ba, to be the presidential candidate for his ruling coalition.